Identity theft is serious and costly!

 How FSB can Help

-Better yet, you’ll receive this service free if you’re an FSB PassKey customer but it’s also available to other FSB checking, savings or money market customers for an annual fee of $15.00 – no additional charges.
-Plus, that one low annual fee covers everyone in your household, including dependents under the age of 23 who may live outside the home.
+If you’re an FSB PassKey customer, you will receive our Identity Theft Resolution Service for FREE!
+This service is also available to customers with other checking, savings or money market accounts for a $15.00 annual fee.
+Plus, our low annual fee covers everyone in your household, including dependents under the age of 23 who may live outside the home.

 Identity theft is real and possible.
 We want you to take advantage of this low-cost program.
 If you’re interested, please call us for more details, or enroll now to sign up for coverage.